hayes/atom-jsl/README.md

-# jsl package
+# JSL for Atom

-JSL javascript linter for atom.
+an Atom plugin for the JSL javascript linter.